What are STD’s?

-Identifying yourself at a risk of having STD itself is a great challenge.
+Identifying yourself at risk of having an STD itself is a great challenge.
 Once you decide to get checked; walk into your doctor or talk to us and our doctor shall guide you through the total process.
 Few STDs like Chlamydia and Scabies do not need blood testing but a few like HIV and HPV need blood testing.
-Healthians.com is officially recognised by NACO to conduct HIV test.
+Healthians are officially recognized by NACO to conduct HIV tests.
 Our phlebotomists are specially trained to make your experience a pleasant one and clear all doubts in your mind while maintaining full secrecy.

 Will my parents find out if I get tested for STDs?

 In case, you are a minor and involved in unethical sexual practice then it is important for you to talk and discuss with parents.
 But if you are an adult and wish to keep it undisclosed, full secrecy will be maintained from our end.
 Your reports shall be safe with us.

 If I get STD once, I can never have it again.

 This is another myth to be broken.
 If you have had any of the STDs then your body is susceptible to any other types of STD also.
 You can get any other type of STD or in cases of Herpes, it is recurrent so you can get infected again.